mao-at/Alaska_Assignment/Tasks.md

 1. Potential customers include both registered and unregistered Guests.
 2. There exists an Aviation Database which contains all the information of scheduled flights, airplanes, airports, etc.
-3. There exists a User Database which contains all the information of registered users.
+3. There exists an User Database which contains all the information of registered users.

 # Tasks